mykinator/faceted-reviews/README.md

   return { "price" : "this watch is way overpriced.", "durability": "not very well built." }
 ```

-Please spend no more than 1-2 hours on this task.
-If you wish, you may leverage an external knowledge-base (such as WordNet or word embeddings), but please do not use a machine learning framework or toolkit for this task.
+If you wish, you may leverage an external knowledge-base (such as WordNet or word embeddings), but please **do not** use a machine learning framework or toolkit for this task.
 We are mainly evaluating problem solving and coding.

 ## FAQ